 - The Central Intelligence Agency reports that as of 2008, Afghanistan was one of the worlds largest producers of opium (Central Intelligence Agency).

 Online material citations are often finicky.
-For questions, see both the reference section of this page, and the Chicago Manual of Style to assure sufficient reference to such material.
+For questions, see both the reference section of this page, and the APSA Style Guide to assure sufficient reference to such material.
 At a minimum your in text citation must allow the reader to locate the source in the reference list.

 - Journal Article

 Weinstein, Jeremy M. 2005.
 “Resources and the Information Problem in Rebel Recruitment.”
 Journal of Conflict Resolution 49(4) 598-624.

 Weinstein, Jeremy M. 2007.
 Inside Rebellion: The Politics of Insurgent Violence.
 New York Cambridge University Press.

 Zartman, William I. 2000.
 “Ripeness: The Hurting Stalemate and Beyond.”
 In International Conflict Resolution after the Cold War, ed.
 Paul Stern, and Daniel Druckman.
 Washington: National Academy Press.

 Rosenau, James N. ed., 1964.
 International Aspects of Civil Strife.
 Princeton: Princeton University Press.

 Central Intelligence Agency.
 2007.
 The World Factbook. https://www.cia.gov/library/publications/the-world-factbook/index.html.
 Accessed 20 May 2007.

 It is important to be aware that online content changes readily.
 Very often such material is updated retroactively.
 Including the date of access is very important when citing such electronic material.